-The sensors operate with fields from 30 Oe to 200 Oe.
+The sensors operate with fields from 15 Oe to 150 Oe.
 This wide magnetic field range allows inexpensive magnets and operation over a wide range of magnet spacing.
 Larger or stronger magnets require more distance to avoid oversaturating the sensor; smaller or weaker magnets may require closer spacing.
 Low-cost radially-magnetized ferrite disk magnets can be used with these sensors in production.
 Bar magnets are also used in some configurations.

-Ideal for battery-powered applications
+Ideal for battery and harvested power

 AAT-Series sensors are resistive devices with no active components, so they have no minimum voltage and can be powered from single cells.
+With their low power, the sensors are well-suited for operation from batteries or harvested power, and can run continuously for many years on small alkaline, silver oxide, or lithium button cells.